BryanH/spat/readme.txt

 3. Option screen

 == Changelog ==

+0.99 Beefed up child page retrieval code so now all child pages should be shown

+0.97 Ensure the child content's shortcodes are processed

 0.95 Added plural/singular tag to avoid confusion and easy-to-make mistakes

 0.93 Made our Stylesheet/Javascript only show up on pages that have our shortcode, for speed.